Noël Ballay

-Dr. Noël Eugène Ballay (14 July 1847 – 26 January 1902) was a French auxiliary doctor of the French navy, and a poet.
+Noël Eugène Ballay (14 July 1847 – 26 January 1902) was a French auxiliary doctor of the French navy, and a poet.

 He was an explorer and colonial administrator, the second Governor-General of French West Africa.

 Early years

 Noël Ballay was born at Fontenay-sur-Eure on 14 July 1847, the younger son of a farm worker.

 He attended church schools at Bonneval and then Chartres, then a lay college, graduating as a bachelor in letters in 1864 and in science in 1865.

 He then became a student at the Faculty of Medicine in Paris.
 During the 1870 Franco-Prussian War he enlisted in the National Guard of Eure-et-Loir, where he was promoted to sergeant major, fought at Fréteval and later fought for the Paris Commune.

 After peace was restored he returned to the Faculty of Medicine, and in 1871 started a course as an extern of the Paris hospitals, serving in the Hôpital de la Charité in 1872, the Hôpital Beaujon in 1873 and in St-Antoine with Dr Duplay in 1874.

 The French at that time were in a race with Leopold II of Belgium to establish physical occupation of the Congo region.

 Ballay saw an advertisement by Pierre Savorgnan de Brazza, who was looking for a young doctor to accompany him on a mission of exploration in Equatorial Africa, still a relatively unknown area.

 He went to meet Brazza in person, and was accepted as medical assistant since he had not completed his course with a thesis, required to qualify as a doctor.
 In May 1875 Brazza and Ballay left Bordeaux in an officially sponsored voyage to explore the Ogooué River.